 The old legacy erl_interface library (functions with prefix erl) is deprecated as of OTP 22.
 These parts of erl_interface has been informally deprecated for a very long time.
 You typically want to replace the usage of the erl_interface library with the use of the ei library which also is part of the erl_interface application.
-The old legacy erl interface library has also been scheduled for removal in OTP 23.
+The old legacy erl_interface library has also been removed in OTP 23.